Travel, lived.

 The walk moves through forest and farmland, brief enough to leave room for curiosity.
 Lunch finds you along the way — alone, with a familiar face, or someone newly met.
 There is no need to hurry.

 Arzúa appears early in the afternoon.
 Some rest, some wander, some simply sit.
-Evening brings dinner together, grounded in local food and the pleasure of long tables.
+Dinner is on your own this evening — local food, your own pace.

 -